 Audio transcription is the process of listening to audio/video recordings and carefully typing them to text.
-It’s a time-consuming process that requires a combination of skills including – topical knowledge and a good typing speed.
+It’s a time-consuming process that requires a combination of skills including good listening and typing skills.

 If you have hours of dictations, lectures, interviews or focus groups to transcribe and are looking for ways to save time, here are 4 options to consider:

 - Transcription Companies.

 Speech recognition technology has been around for years and has improved immensely over the years.
 It allows you to feed single-speaker audio recordings into a software program that ‘listens’ to the file and converts it to text.

 Dragon NaturallySpeaking is the best speech recognition software in the market today.
 If you take a little time to ‘train’ the software to recognize your voice, it can create accurate transcripts in several languages including English, French, German and Japanese.
 It can transcribe both real-time dictations and audio recordings.